 Note: Some emotional issues require persistence before noticing a change.
 It also helps to use a more spontaneous individualized flow of words once you get comfortable with the basics.

 The beauty of the EFT technique is that you can use it on yourself and get really good results, even if you are just learning.
 Make a long list of troubling memories from childhood through adulthood.
 If you think of it, write it down, no matter how trivial.
 Then take each memory at a time and tap on it.
 Gary calls this the Personal Peace Procedure.
 Recurring dreams provide fodder for EFT tapping as do particular songs that bring you down.
 Tap along as you sing or listen.

 If you get stuck on a memory and can't bring it down to zero after several attempts, there are probably aspects you aren't addressing.
 It is difficult to see our own blind spots.
 This is when working with a practitioner can be helpful.
 I've been amazed how even when tapping along with a video I release around statements I would have never thought of.

 Even experienced EFT practitioners sometimes need a 'tune-up' or a helping hand.
 Getting help is not a sign of weakness or being flawed.
 It's a sign that you are empowered and are taking responsibility for your healing.

-Thanks to research studies conducted with war veterans, Emotional Freedom Techniques has been making its way into the mainstream.
+Thanks to research studies conducted with PTSD in war veterans, Emotional Freedom Techniques has been making its way into the mainstream.
 It is even gaining acceptance from the conventional medical community.

-As this method evolves, experienced practitioners develop new ways to put their own spin on the process.
-Some practitioners have developed elaborate scripts for specific issues.
-Although EFT tapping is meant to be individualized, scripts can be useful when working by yourself.
+As EFT tapping evolves, experienced practitioners develop new ways to put their own spin on the process.